 You can purchase colored gesso which usually comes in grey or black, or you may find clear gesso to your liking.

 As mentioned previously, another reason for adding paint to gesso is for a matte painting.
 Gesso is naturally matte because of its chalk content, so if the shine of acrylic isn’t to your liking, adding gesso fixes that.

 Lastly, use gesso as a matte whitewash by adding it to white diluted acrylic paint.

 What Kind of Gesso Do I Buy?

 That depends on what you’re using it for and your personal preference.
-Modern gesso generally works for 98% of your needs, especially when painting with acrylics.
+The best gesso out there generally works for 98% of your needs, especially when painting with acrylics.